guildai/guildai/guild/tests/marked-runs.md

 In this project, the `serve` operation requires a `train` operation.

     >>> project.run("serve")
-    Resolving train dependency
+    WARNING: cannot find a suitable run for required resource 'train' Resolving train dependency
     guild: run failed because a dependency was not met: could not resolve 'operation:train' in train resource: no suitable run for train